top of page

 Washington

-Thirty states, including California, Colorado, Florida, Georgia, Iowa, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New York, Oregon, and Washington, have laws allowing property owners to create solar easements.
+Currently, 30 states, including California, Colorado, Florida, Georgia, Iowa, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New York, Oregon, and Washington, have laws permitting solar easements.
+However, these agreements are not exclusive to properties governed by HOA solar panel restrictions—any property owner can negotiate one.

 HOA Restrictive Covenants & Solar Panels